May 14, 2023

 Mixed-race people have always existed, but it’s taken a surprisingly long time for there to be a comprehensive documentary film about it.
-Census data suggest that the number of mixed-race people will continue to grow in the United States.
+Census data statistics suggest that the numbers of mixed-race people will continue to grow in the United States.
 “1000% Me: Growing Up Mixed” is an admirable start to helping open up the conversation even more about mixed-race people.

 Erica, who identifies as black and Japanese, is a therapist interviewed in the documentary.
 She has this to say about race relations in America: “We have a lot of work to do.
-We live in a deeply racist society. … There’s a lot of danger in not talking about race.”
+We live in a deeply racist society … There’s a lot of danger in not talking about race.”
 In other words, ignoring the problem will only make it worse.
 “1000% Me: Growing Up Mixed” is a worthy step in the right direction to helping being a solution to the problem.

 HBO and HBO Max premiered “1000% Me: Growing Up Mixed” on May 2, 2023.